jakub-g/grunt-commit-message-verify/README.md

     >> Use git commit --amend to improve the commit message.
     >> Hint: use http://www.regexper.com to visualize the regex.
     Warning: Task "grunt-commit-message-verify" failed.
 Use --force to continue.

+## Using this checker as a Git hook

+Have a look at `./git-hooks/commit-msg` file.
+Customize the `cfgOrigin` variable, and then put the file in your `./.git/hooks` folder.

+The mentioned file contains a hack to read the config straight from your Gruntfile, provided it's written in a certain way.
+You may of course tweak it to read the config directly from some other file.

 ## Contributing
 Feel invited to contribute to the project.